KhronosGroup/VulkanSC-Registry/README.md

 # VulkanSC-Registry

-The VulkanSC-Registry repository contains the VulkanSC API and Extension Registry, including generated specifications and reference pages, and reference cards.
+The VulkanSC-Registry repository contains the Vulkan SC API and Extension Registry, including generated specifications and reference pages, and reference cards.
 The sources for these documents are found in the separate https://github.com/KhronosGroup/Vulkan-Docs repository, in the `sc_main`